-If you're a quilt-til-you-drop kinda sewer, such as myself, stabilizers may not be on your radar.
+If you're mostly a quilter, such as myself, stabilizers may not be on your radar.
 For garment sewists, bag makers and other crafters, stabilizing papers and adhesives are just another tool lining the shelves of their studios.
-So, my quilters, before hopping into the magic that is Terial Magic, and before giving you the cuuuuutest quilt labels designed by yours truly, let's review a quick Stabilizers 101.
+So, my quilters, before hopping into a review on Terial Magic, and before giving you some free and cuuuuute quilt labels designed by yours truly, let's quickly review Stabilizers 101.

 And don't miss the FREE Terial Magic giveaway at the bottom of this post!